-The course has three modules: The course has four modules:

-Common module: Reading to Write: Transition Common module: Texts and Human Experiences.

-to Senior English.

-Module A: Textual Conversations;

-Module A: Narratives that Shape our World;

-Module B: Critical Study of Literature;

-Module B: Critical Study of Literature.
+Year 11 Course: Year 12 Course: The course has three Modules: The course has four Modules: Common module: Reading to Write: Common module: Texts and Human Experiences.
+Transition to Senior English.
+Module A: Textual Conversations; Module A: Narratives that Shape our World; Module B: Critical Study of Literature; Module B: Critical Study of Literature.
 Module C: The Craft of Writing.
-To be completed in stages with the other modules.

-In addition, students will produce a writing

-portfolio with the guidance of their class teacher.
-All four modules are mandatory.
+To be completed in stages with the In addition, students will produce a writing other Modules. portfolio under the guidance of their class All four Modules are mandatory. teacher.